Last updated: June 2026

 Why Is the Long Wait a Problem for Some Bettors?

-Unlike standard sports bets, futures wagers prioritize long-term payout potential over short-term bankroll flexibility.
-This creates a very different risk profile compared to traditional straight bets, where results are resolved much faster.
+Unlike traditional straight bets, futures wagers prioritize long-term payout potential over short-term bankroll flexibility.

-This is why many experienced bettors rely on broader offseason wagering strategies to manage exposure, liquidity, and long-term risk while futures tickets remain active.
+For this reason, many experienced bettors use broader offseason wagering strategies to manage exposure, liquidity, and long-term risk while futures positions remain active.

 | Betting Style | Typical Futures Exposure | Risk Level |